 Days Cove Reclamation Company is seeking a conditional use permit from the appeals board to build and operate a rubble landfill on a 58-acre property at Glanding and Peters Corner roads.
 Board solicitor Thomas Ross said Dec.
 6 is the deadline for Days Cove to submit its memorandum and Dec.
-16 is the deadline for a group of opponents to file its memorandum.
+'16 is the deadline for a group of opponents to file its memorandum.

 Hearings on the Days Cove case were held Sept.
 23, Sept.
 30 and last Thursday.
-About 100 people attended the last session, including about 10 county resiagainst the proposed rubblefill.
-Several people testified for Days Cove. including the design engineer and a traffic consultant for the project.
+About 100 people attended the last session, including about 10 county residents who spoke out vigorously rubblefill for several reasons, against the proposed rubblefill.
+"The stuff coming out Several people testified for of this pit is hazardous Days Cove, waste. ...
+It belongs in including the design engineer an industrial setting. and a traffic consultant for not an agricultural the project. community."